SeaQL/seaql.github.io/sea-orm-pro/docs/04-raw-table-config/05-update.md

 ## Enable Update

-* Is update enabled in the admin dashboard?
+Enable update on this database table, this is disabled by default.

 ## Hidden Columns

-* Columns that are hidden on the update form
+Hide columns from the update form but it's still visible on the view table.

 ## Readonly Columns

-* Columns that are readonly on the update form
+Readonly fields on the update form.

 ## Full Spec